-Effective January 8, 2001 we purchased 100% of the common stock of Pathology Associates International Corporation ("PAI").
+Effective January 8, 2001, we purchased 100% of the common stock of Pathology Associates International Corporation ("PAI").
 Consideration of \$37,000 was paid with respect to this acquisition, consisting of \$25,000 in cash and a \$12,000 callable convertible note.
 The convertible note has a five year term and bears interest at 2% per annum.
 Under certain conditions the note is convertible into shares of the Company's common stock at a premium to the Company's stock price on the date the note was issued.
 This acquisition will be recorded as a purchase business combination.

-We signed a definitive agreement to acquire Primedica Corporation for consideration of approximately \$52,000 on February 7, 2001.
-The consideration is comprised of \$26,000 in cash, \$16,500 in restricted stock and \$9,500 in assumed debt.
+On February 27, 2001, we acquired Primedica Corporation for consideration of approximately \$52,000.
+The consideration was comprised of \$26,000 in cash, \$16,500 in restricted stock and \$9,500 in assumed debt.
 This acquisition will be recorded as a purchase business combination.
 In connection with the anticipated Primedica acquisition the Company amended its credit facility to add a \$25,000 term C loan facility and to increase the interest rate on the term A loan facility.